algolia/algoliasearch-client-php/README.md

 #### Geo-search Parameters

- * **aroundLatLng**: Search for entries around a given latitude/longitude (specified as two floats separated by a comma).<br/>For example, `aroundLatLng=47.316669,5.016670`.<br/>You can specify the maximum distance in meters with the **aroundRadius** parameter and the precision for ranking with **aroundPrecision**.
-For example, if you set aroundPrecision=100, two objects that are a distance of less than 100 meters will be considered as identical for the "geo" ranking parameter).<br/>At indexing, you should specify the geo location of an object with the `_geoloc` attribute in the form `{"_geoloc":{"lat":48.853409, "lng":2.348800}}`.
+ * **aroundLatLng**: Search for entries around a given latitude/longitude (specified as two floats separated by a comma).<br/>For example, `aroundLatLng=47.316669,5.016670`.<br/>By default the maximum distance is automatically guessed based on the density of the area but you can specify it manually in meters with the **aroundRadius** parameter.
+The precision for ranking can be set with **aroundPrecision** parameter.
+For example, if you set aroundPrecision=100, the distances will be considered by ranges of 100m, for example all distances 0 and 100m will be considered as identical for the "geo" ranking parameter.<br/>When **aroundRadius** is not set, the radius is computed automatically using the density of the area, you can retrieve the computed radius in the **automaticRadius** attribute of the answer, you can also use the **minimumAroundRadius** query parameter to specify a minimum radius in meters for the automatic computation of **aroundRadius**.<br/>At indexing, you should specify geoloc of an object with the _geoloc attribute (in the form `"_geoloc":{"lat":48.853409, "lng":2.348800}` or `"_geoloc":[{"lat":48.853409, "lng":2.348800},{"lat":48.547456, "lng":2.972075}]` if you have several geo-locations in your record).

  * **aroundLatLngViaIP**: Search for entries around a given latitude/longitude automatically computed from user IP address.<br/>For example, `aroundLatLng=47.316669,5.016670`.<br/>You can specify the maximum distance in meters with the **aroundRadius** parameter and the precision for ranking with **aroundPrecision**.
 For example, if you set aroundPrecision=100, two objects that are in the range 0-99m will be considered as identic in the ranking for the "geo" ranking parameter (same for 100-199, 200-299, ... ranges).<br/>At indexing, you should specify the geo location of an object with the `_geoloc` attribute in the form `{"_geoloc":{"lat":48.853409, "lng":2.348800}}`.

- * **insideBoundingBox**: Search entries inside a given area defined by the two extreme points of a rectangle (defined by 4 floats: p1Lat,p1Lng,p2Lat,p2Lng).<br/>For example, `insideBoundingBox=47.3165,4.9665,47.3424,5.0201`).<br/>At indexing, you should specify the geo location of an object with the _geoloc attribute in the form `{"_geoloc":{"lat":48.853409, "lng":2.348800}}`.
+ * **insideBoundingBox**: Search entries inside a given area defined by the two extreme points of a rectangle (defined by 4 floats: p1Lat,p1Lng,p2Lat,p2Lng).<br/>For example, `insideBoundingBox=47.3165,4.9665,47.3424,5.0201`).<br/>At indexing, you should specify geoloc of an object with the _geoloc attribute (in the form `"_geoloc":{"lat":48.853409, "lng":2.348800}` or `"_geoloc":[{"lat":48.853409, "lng":2.348800},{"lat":48.547456, "lng":2.972075}]` if you have several geo-locations in your record).
+You can use several bounding boxes (OR) by passing more than 4 values.
+For example instead of having 4 values you can pass 8 to use or OR between two bounding boxes.
+ * **insidePolygon**: Search entries inside a given area defined by a set of points (defined by a minimum of 6 floats: p1Lat,p1Lng,p2Lat,p2Lng,p3Lat,p3Long).<br/>For example, `insideBoundingBox=47.3165,4.9665,47.3424,5.0201`).<br/>At indexing, you should specify geoloc of an object with the _geoloc attribute (in the form `"_geoloc":{"lat":48.853409, "lng":2.348800}` or `"_geoloc":[{"lat":48.853409, "lng":2.348800},{"lat":48.547456, "lng":2.972075}]` if you have several geo-locations in your record).

 #### Parameters to Control Results Content